gaand/wdi_2_js_demo_spa/README.md

 ## Overview

-As a Spotify employee I'm tasked with the implimentation of a Song Playlist.
+As a Spotify employee I'm tasked with the implementation of a Song Playlist.
 This will run in the browser and at some point in time, *in the future*, it will allow Spotify users the ability to manage, organize and play their songs.

 As explained to the developer, *Initially, the user should be able to see a list of their songs and manage them.*